Alex Sidorenko AvatarAlex Sidorenko

 Let's lift memo up and see what happens.

-The state update of components A, B, and C produces the same results as before.
+The state updates of components A, B, and C produce the same results as before.
 But notice the state update on the App.
-Wrapping a component with memo prevents the entire subtree of this component from re-rendering in response to parent render.
+Wrapping a component with memo prevents the entire subtree of this component from re-rendering in response to a parent render.

-That’s why you can hear advice like this:
+That's why you might hear advice like this:

 What about adjacent components?